Albert King: Legacy and influence

+Stephen Thomas Erlewine of AllMusic wrote: "Along with B. B. and Freddie King, Albert King is one of the major influences on blues and rock guitar players, and without him, modern guitar music would not sound as it does -- his style has influenced blues players from Otis Rush and Robert Cray to Eric Clapton and Stevie Ray Vaughan. [...]
+King's massive tone and unique way of squeezing bends out of a guitar string enormously impacted followers, especially in rock & roll, where many players who emulate his style may never have heard of Albert King, let alone heard his music.
+His style is immediately distinguishable from all other blues guitarists, and he holds the status of one of the most important blues guitarists to ever pick up the electric guitar."

 Over the course of his career, King was nominated for two Grammy awards.
-In 1983, he was nominated for Best Traditional Blues album for San Francisco '83 and the next year he was also nominated for I'm In A Phone Booth, Baby.In 1983, King was inducted into the Blues Hall of Fame.
+In 1983, he was nominated for Best Traditional Blues album for San Francisco '83 and the next year he was also nominated for I'm In A Phone Booth, Baby.

+In 1983, King was inducted into the Blues Hall of Fame.
 He received a star on the St. Louis Walk of Fame in 1993.
 In 2011, King was honored with a marker on the Mississippi Blues Trail in his hometown Indianola.
 He was inducted into the Memphis Music Hall of Fame in 2013.

 King was inducted into the Rock and Roll Hall of Fame in 2013.
 At the induction ceremony, Gary Clark Jr. performed King's "Oh, Pretty Woman" and was then joined by John Mayer and Booker T. Jones to perform King's "Born Under a Bad Sign".